Law-Offices-of-SRIS-PC-Logo

 Types of Alimony in New York State:

-Temporary alimony
+Temporary Alimony:

 Post-divorce child support payments are granted after the divorce is finalized.
 Depending on the particular circumstances of the incident, it may be temporary or permanent.
+Contact our divorce lawyer at The Law Offices Of SRIS, P.C. to understand New York divorce law alimony.

-Standard of living during the marriage
+Standard of Living During the Marriage:

 This considers the standard of living maintained during the marriage to ensure that the dependent spouse can continue to live at a similar level as during the marriage.

-Custody and maintenance of children:
+Custody and Maintenance of Children:

 Both spouses’ health status and age are considered, as they can affect a spouse’s ability to work and earn a living.

-Factors affecting maintenance /New York Divorce Law Alimony
+Factors Affecting Maintenance/New York Divorce Law Alimony:

-• Length of marriage:
+Length of Marriage:

 When establishing alimony, the duration of the marriage is a crucial consideration.
 Long-term marriages may justify longer and higher alimony payments than short-term marriages.